-Second, it defines the subject matter covered by this Act with the term "health-care decisions".
+Second, this Section defines the subject matter covered by the Act with the term "health-care decision".
 Consistent with the purposes of the Act, the Act defines "health-care decision" very broadly.
-The term can include decisions about a full range of medical interventions and types of providers.
-It is not limited to decisions about care for certain body parts, but extends to, for example, dental and vision care.
+The term includes decisions about a full range of medical interventions and types of providers.
+It is not limited to decisions about customary medical and surgical care, but extends, for example, to dental, vision, and mental health care.

-The term "health-care decisions" references the definition of "health care".
+The term "health-care decision" references the definition of "health care".
 The definition of "health care" is to be given the broadest possible construction.
 It includes the types of care referred to in the definition of "health-care decision" and to care, including personal and custodial care, provided at a "health-care institution" or in a home-based setting.
-It also includes alternative medical treatment.
+It also includes alternative medical treatment and traditional healing practices.
+Similarly, the definition of "mental health care" is to be read as broadly as possible within the confines of the definition.
+It may include treatment of or care provided for alcohol and substance abuse disorders.

 The term "health-care institution" is likewise defined broadly.
-It includes a hospital, nursing home, residential-care facility, home health agency or hospice.
+It includes a hospital, nursing home, residential-care facility, home health agency, or hospice.

-Third, it defines an "individual" as an adult or an emancipated minor.
+Third, this Section defines an "individual" as an adult or emancipated minor.
 This reflects the fact that the Act only covers adults and emancipated minors, leaving other state law to govern decision-making for unemancipated minors.
-Importantly, the Act is not intended to displace developing state law regarding medical decision-making by or for "mature" minors.
+Importantly, the Act is not intended to displace developing state law regarding health-care decision-making by or for "mature" minors.
+This policy choice is reflected in other ways throughout the Act with the use of the term.
+For instance, only an adult may be an agent or a cohabitant as a result of the reference to an "individual" in those definitions.

-Fourth, it defines surrogate to include an agent under a power of attorney for health care, a default surrogate, or a guardian.
+Fourth, this Section defines surrogate to include an agent under a power of attorney for health care, a default surrogate, or a guardian.
 It also provides definitions to help differentiate these different types of surrogates.
 An "agent" is an individual appointed under a power of attorney for health care.
 The definition of "agent" is not limited to a single individual because the Act permits the appointment of co-agents and alternate agents.
 A "guardian" is a person appointed by a court under other law.
 A "default surrogate" is an individual authorized under Section 12 to make a health-care decision when there is neither an agent nor a guardian willing and able to make the decision.
-All three types are referred to, collectively, as surrogates.
-Notably, this terminology represents a change from the 1993 Act, which used the term "surrogate" only to refer to a default surrogate.
-The change reflects the more common use of these terms and is designed to provide clarity to users.
+All three types are referred to in this Act, collectively, as surrogate" only to refer to a default surrogate.
+The change reflects the more common use of these terms and is intended to provide clarity to users.